-On going throughout the school year teachers organize opportunities for community outreach to local nursing homes.
-Second graders socialized with the residents from Atria Assisted Living.
+Ongoing throughout the school year teachers organize opportunities for community outreach to local nursing homes.
+Second graders socialize with the residents from Atria Assisted Living.
 Annually our middle school students spend a morning helping out at Gifts To Give and can also be found helping out at the M.O.
 Life food pantry.
 In March, grades 5 and 6 visit Alden Court to share their Science Fair projects with the residents.
-Each classroom often pursues their own community service project — such as the way grade 7 started collecting “Happy Hats” when they heard about Caiden Falcon, a toddler who died from cancer last November.
+Each classroom often pursues their own community service project — such as the way grade 7 started collecting “Happy Hats” when they heard about Caiden Falcon, a toddler who died from cancer a few years ago.
 The hats go to children who have lost their hair due to the affects of cancer treatment.
-These service projects are connected to our St. Joseph School Family and live the mission of caring for all God’s People.
+These service projects are connected to our Saint Joseph School Family and live the mission of caring for all God’s People.